Cooking with Mamma C

 • Use a small scoop (if you have one) or a spoon to scrape out the seeds and pulp.
 Discard the seeds and pulp.

-• To cut your squash into cubes, first cut the squash into long strips about 1 ½ inches wide.
+• To cut the butternut squash into cubes, first cut it into long strips about 1 ½ inches wide.
 Cut those logs into cubes as shown in the photos.

 Notes